Book entitled “Abstract Reproductive as Productive Art”

 By Mirna Rudan Lisak, PhD

-PhD from the Zagreb Arts Academy, Bachelor of Engineering in Architecture, Advisor at the Zagreb City Office for Culture, Fellow of the French Government, author of a book and numerous essays, gave a series of lectures on culture and arts, Honorary Member & Editor in Chief of the Croatian Society “Alexander Scriabin”
+PhD from the Zagreb Academy of Fine Arts, Advisor at the Zagreb City Office for Culture, Fellow of the French Government, author of three books and numerous essays on culture and arts (published in Forum, The Wreath, Words, The Evening Paper, and Telegram), some of which have been translated and published abroad.
+Member of the Editorial Board of ”Words,” and Honorary Member and Chief Editor of the Croatian Society “Alexander Scriabin.”

 Trip to Moscow to attend a conference organized to mark the 100th anniversary of the establishment of Scriabin Museum